AIAScience/mflux-ai-tutorials/time-series-anomaly_detection/content.md

 In this tutorial, we will create an unsupervised anomaly detection model for time series.
 Anomaly detection for time series can be formulated as finding outlier data points relative to some standard or usual signal.
 It will input a time series and detect abnormal time series points.
-The figure below shows an example of a time series with one abnormal peak.
+The figure below shows an example of a time series with one abnormal data point.

  ![alt text](abnormal.png "test")